-6P/d'Arrest is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+6P/d'Arrest is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 6P/d'Arrest as potentially hazardous because its orbit does not bring it close to Earth.

 6P/d'Arrest's orbit is 0.35 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 6P/d'Arrest's orbit is determined by observations dating back to March 31, 1987.
 It was last officially observed on Jan.
 14, 2016.
 The IAU Minor Planet Center records 2,194 observations used to determine its orbit.

 The position of 6P/d'Arrest is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.